 ‘My vision is to train more Ghanaian athletes to know the sports and grow them to become future Olympic medal hopefuls,’ he said.

 The former track and field athlete was not present to personally receive his award at the 44th MTN SWAG Awards gala held in Accra on May 11.

-Sammy Heywood Okine, a former SWAG Deputy General Secretary and astute writer who presented the memento to the skeleton athlete, extolled his feat as worthy of celebrating the nation.
+Sammy Heywood Okine, a former SWAG Deputy General Secretary and astute writer who presented the memento to the skeleton athlete, extolled his feat as worthy of celebrating by the nation.

-Frimpong, who was accompanied his wife, Erica Yaa Frimpong and Oral Ofori his publicist, to collect the award, thanked SWAG for the honour bestowed upon him and pledged to live the spirit of the award which is to make Ghana proud in any international winter event.
+Frimpong, who was accompanied by his wife, Erica Yaa Frimpong and Oral Ofori his publicist, to collect the award, thanked SWAG for the honour bestowed upon him and pledged to live by the spirit of the award which is to make Ghana proud in any international winter event.

 ‘I am very proud of this honour, my family is very proud and my wife is so too, I would never let this country down and would do my very best to always bring honour to this nation’, he stated.

 Currently ranked 67th in the world, Frimpong hopes to be among the top 10 in three years time.

 He later visited MTN Ghana headquarters and was hailed by the Communications and Marketing officials.

 Mr. Eli Kpodo, Brand Manager congratulated him and urged him to keep on raising the flag of Ghana higher.